Maplewood Mall

 Maplewood Mall is a super-regional shopping mall in Maplewood, Minnesota, United States.
 It is near Interstate 694 on the Saint Paul side of the Twin Cities metropolitan area.
 Maplewood Mall opened on July 31st, 1974.
 It was later renovated and expanded in 1996.
 It is managed by Washington Prime Group of Columbus, Ohio.
-The mall's anchor stores are Barnes & Noble, JCPenney, and Kohl's, with two vacant anchor last occupied by Sears and Macy's.
+The mall's anchor stores are Barnes & Noble, JCPenney, Kohl's, Pan Asian Center North, and Pan Asian Center South.

 In a 2008 study, it was named one of the top six malls in the metropolitan area in terms of visitors.

 The mall was renovated in 2011 with updated entrances, new carpeting and tile, energy-efficient lighting, and updated restrooms.
 A Metro Transit hub opened near the mall in 2004 and features 425 park and ride stalls.
 The mall is open two hours earlier than the stores open to allow people to get exercise by walking in a temperature controlled environment.